top of page

 Anti-Black racism has permeated all aspects of life, such as: housing, education, healthcare, policing, child care, employment, and food access.
 These shared struggles underscore the importance of Black unity in dismantling these systemic barriers.
 Said another way, ‘Racism and economic exploitation have been the intertwined axes of power that have historically underdeveloped Black America’ (Manning Marable, 1983).

-But this is not cynicism about our current circumstances,; I am more than hopeful.
+But this is not cynicism about our current circumstances; I am hopeful.
 I believe in Black Power, and I believe in Black people.
 But we must have an intentional strategy and deliberate effort(s) to correct our conditions.
 This is why a united front is imperative.
 If we are in silos in our organizing and advocacy efforts, whether we are addressing the environment, reparations, criminal punishment, or food sovereignty as it relates to Black people, we will always be at a disadvantage fighting an uphill battle; we must make the connections.
-If we are fighting the same enemy - the white supremacist capitalist hetero-patriarchy - but are fighting without a shared mission and only on our issue, this puts us at half-strength and isn't tenable nor preferable if we wish to win.
+If we are fighting the same enemythe white supremacist capitalist hetero-patriarchybut are fighting without a shared mission and only on our issue, this puts us at half-strength and isn't tenable nor preferable if we wish to win.
 ‘Victory is synonymous with unity’ -- Samora Machel.
 Individualizing our issue is only to our detriment.
 The Black organization working on labor issues must be speaking with the Black service providers, and the Black queer organizations must be speaking with the Black organizations focused on self-defense.
 Both practically and strategically.
 Practically speaking, we should be in a community with all those seeking to build a world safe for Black people, but strategically, our survival depends on it.
 We need each other.
 The potential of a united front can be transformative.
-It could evolve beyond coalitions and become a formidable base offering a powerful alternative to the existing system(s) that oppress us.
+It could evolve beyond coalitions and become a formidable organizational structure offering a powerful alternative to the existing system(s) that oppress us.

 Malcolm X's vision of unity is exemplified in his speech "The Ballot or The Bullet."
 In that speech, he emphasized the need for Black people and workers to unite and transcend religious divisions that could weaken our collective power.
 Similarly, today, we are navigating ideological divisions and varying theories of change that threaten our collective power.
-To win Black Liberation, we must put aside differences, repair our relationships, and recommit ourselves to collective action.
-The Black Radical Tradition compels us toward communal values, restorative justice, and healing practices.
+To realize Black liberation, we must put aside differences, repair our relationships, and recommit ourselves to collective action.
+The historical Black movement(s) compels us toward communal values, restorative justice, and healing practices.
 We must be the example of a world where our politics are embodied in our culture, institutions, and communities.
 The world we want tomorrow is the one we resemble and build today.

 Though relationships and trust take time, the urgency of the times compels us to prioritize solidarity over division by channeling the spirit of Malcolm X, Ella Baker, Assata Shakur, George Jackson, and many others.
 When we embrace a shared purpose and identify our enemies, a united front will emerge as a powerful force for positive change.